Gradient Website Design Examples That Prove This Trend Is Far From Over [+Tutorials]

 When you open your Photoshop app, look at the toolbar on the left of your screen.
 Find the Gradient tool; it has a square-shaped black-to-white gradient icon.

-how to make a gradient in Photoshop tutorial
+how to make a gradient in photoshop tutorial: find the gradient tool

 On the right side of the screen, you’ll see the color picker, where you can choose some basic colors you want for your gradient.
 In the top toolbar, you have a dropdown menu where you can pick a gradient from the gradient color classes (or gradient presets).